rahuldave/stories/content/pyds.md

 4. At Univ.AI, we have carefully crafted a live and hands-on python course to make this learning easy for you.
 We are calling it pyDS.
-It starts on the 14th of August, and runs for 5 weekends.
+It starts on the 14th of August (this Saturday!), and runs for 5 weekends.
 See <https://welcome.univ.ai/Foundations/PyDS/>.

 ![](/pyds/4.png)